-The group's revenues, purchases and other expenditure, financial assets and liabilities, including financing, are mainly denominated in euro except as outlined above.
-As outlined previously management does not consider foreign exchange risk attributable to recognised liabilities arising from purchase transactions denominated in Japanese yen to be significant.
-Accordingly, a sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the end of the reporting period is not deemed necessary.
+Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities which are denominated in a currency that is not the respective entity's functional currency.
+The group's revenues, purchases and other expenditure, financial assets and liabilities, including financing, are mainly denominated in euro.
+The group's risk exposures reflecting the carrying amount of payables denominated in foreign currencies at the end of the reporting period were not significant.
+Accordingly, the group is not significantly exposed to foreign exchange risk and a sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the end of the reporting period is not deemed necessary.